The Left, Leaks, and "Disinformation" Czars

 Maybe on a future podcast, Victor, we could talk about that.
 Now, that said, as I'm looking right now, it's Friday at a little after 11 on the East Coast.

-Headline on the Drudge Report, April jobs up 428,000.
+Headline on the Drudge Report: April jobs up 428,000.
 Another link, but participation falls.

-There's a nation of of infantile adults if an adult is someone over 18 there are a lot of babies that would rather not work than work they're all sitting home and they're hoping their student loans will be paid off by the government well let's let's combine all those issues and we've talked about student loans before but it just seems this is do i i don't know do you think something is actually going to happen there do you think joe biden is yeah i do i think he's going to split the difference between total amnesty and maybe something like $10,000 or $20,000 he's going to give.
+Other headlines, Victor, right now, there are 11 million unfilled jobs in america the job quitting trend is growing and i don't know what else to say other than we have to move there's a nation of of infantile adults if an adult is someone over 18 there are a lot of babies that would rather not work than work they're all sitting home and they're hoping their student loans will be paid off by the government well let's let's combine all those issues.

-If he was smart, he's not smart.
-You know, I oppose all of it, but if he was smart politically, he would have a cap on current income.
+you know, I oppose all of it, but if he was smart politically, he would have a cap on current income.
+So if you were making over $100,000 a year, you would not get amnesty.

+But of course, then you run into the paradox.
 Well, what if somebody skimped and saved and

-worked really hard and has three jobs and makes 101 000 why somebody stays home making 20 000 working two days a week so once you get into trying to micromanage people's lives rather than just set a standard that everybody knows in advance what it is and whether you want to abide by or not you get in trouble and i know people in my family i know people all over the spectrum left right
+So once you get into trying to micromanage people's lives rather than just set a standard that everybody knows in advance what it is and whether you want to abide by or not, you get in trouble.

-black white brown you name it that don't feel they have to pay off those loans.
+black, white, brown, you name it, that don't feel they have to pay off those loans.
 They just don't.

 And they don't feel, I know other people, I see them every day that don't feel they need to work.